 - Additional Drought Relief funding of R6.4 million was made available by COGTA during 2019/20 fiscal for drilling and equipping of more boreholes.
-This support continued in 2020/21. - Measures were taken during 2019/20 and budget provision was made for 2020/21, to accommodate critical basic services requirements in the wake of the Coronavirus / COVID-19 pandemic, thereby ensuring that all citizens have access to clean, potable water and proper sanitation facilities.
+This support continued in 2020/21.
+In May 2022, DBNLM was the first Municipality in the Province to complete projects funded through drought relief funding. - Measures were taken during 2019/20 and budget provision was made for 2020/21, to accommodate critical basic services requirements in the wake of the Coronavirus / COVID-19 pandemic, thereby ensuring that all citizens have access to clean, potable water and proper sanitation facilities.